 When you’re on the water, it’s important to apply sunscreen regularly – even when it’s cloudy.

 Some parts of the Gippsland Lakes look a lot more beautiful when you’re wearing polarised sunglasses.
-These types of sunglasses are also excellent to better see the shallow areas.
+These types of sunglasses are also excellent for spotting better shallow areas.

 Have you been to Gippsland Lakes?
 Share your experience in the comments below!